CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ![Operation](./media/task-activities/main-operation-from.webp)

 Operation properties and related data are displayed here.
-These properties can be defined in SAP Business One with ProcessForce (they cannot be defined from the CompuTec PDC level) and assigned to an operation or to an operation on a specific manufacturing order.
+These properties can be defined in SAP Business One with CompuTec ProcessForce and assigned to an operation or to an operation on a specific manufacturing order.
+Operation properties cannot be defined directly from the CompuTec PDC level.

 #### Defining Operation Properties